cobilab/HumanGenome/README.md

 ### Results:

-GeCo was able to compress 25% of a human genome assuming the base line 2bits.
+GeCo was able to compress 25% of a human genome assuming the base line of 2 bits per symbol.

 This is the proportion that GeCo3 was unable to compress:
 ![75%](https://progress-bar.dev/75)